oyooyo/audiocube/docs/devices/storyland/index.md

 - [bserem](https://github.com/bserem) provided useful information about this and also the "Migros Storybox" device
 - [cratsil1979](https://github.com/cratsil1979) provided lots of useful information, photos etc., details how to create compatible MP3 files etc.
+- [Storylander](https://github.com/Storylander) found out that the device can not only distinguish 100 different files, but millions